Construction hard hats

-Many in the industry feel the design of the hard hat has not improved much over the last century, especially when compared to other safety wear, such as cycle helmets, which seem to have become much lighter and harder.
-The hard hat's two-inch peak, originally designed to protect the nose and forehead, causes problems for workers on ladders, and scaffolders, as the peak restricts line of sight.
-Safety problems can be exacerbated when workers wear their hats baseball-cap-style, with the peak facing backwards.
+The design of the hard hat has not improved much over the last century, especially when compared to other safety wear.
+Its two-inch peak, originally designed to protect the nose and forehead, causes problems for workers on ladders and for scaffolders, as the peak restricts line of sight; and safety problems can be exacerbated when workers wear their hats baseball-cap-style, with the peak facing backwards.

 - A flexible headband contoured both vertically and horizontally to fit the forehead

 - An absorbent sweatband that is easy to clean or replace

 - Chin straps (when fitted) which fit around the ears and are fitted with smooth, quick-release buckles which don't dig into the skin.

 Whenever possible, a hard hat should not hinder the work being done.
 For example, a hard hat with little or no peak is useful in allowing unrestricted upward vision for a scaffold erector.

 Hats should also be compatible with any other personal protective equipment, e.g. ear defenders or eye protectors.

 Any new head protection bought should be CE-marked and must be maintained in good condition at all times.
 Construction hard hats should: